MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/contact_lastname.md

 # Windows.ApplicationModel.Contacts.Contact.LastName

 ## -description

-Gets and sets the last name for a contact.
+Gets or sets the last name for a contact.
 The maximum string length for the last name is 64 characters.

 ## -property-value

 The last name for a contact.
+The maximum string length for the last name is 64 characters.

 ## -remarks

 ## -examples

 ## -see-also

 [Name](contact_name.md)

 ## -capabilities

 contactsSystem